 Dr. Nicole M. Jackson

 Dr. Jackson is an historian of the modern African Diaspora, Black social movements, and community activism, with a current focus on contemporary Black Britain.
 She is interested in everyday Black people’s work to expand the boundaries of social and political citizenship.
 She is also interested in the intersection between historical reality and representation in popular culture.
-Beginning in September 2017, Dr. Jackson will be a regular contributor on Black Perspectives, the blog of the African American Intellectual History Society.
+Beginning in September 2017, Dr. Jackson became a regular contributor to Black Perspectives, the blog of the African American Intellectual History Society.

 Fields of Study